underthemoss/ERP-Branch-Willy/.clinerules/CLINEDOCS.md

 ### Project Overview

 This is a typescript project, always use typescript.
+Never use `any` to fix a typescript issue.

 This is a NextJs app router project.